What Being Poor Costs Me in Energy as an Autistic Adult

 Uber's price lock feature helps with predictability somewhat.
 But prices can still go up due to demand.
 I only go to work around 12 times a month, and they only have options for 5, 10, 15, or 20 rides.
 Two of those days I pay without price lock active and risk surge pricing.

-Buying more items in one cart via delivery reduces the chance of being charged an additional $3 per order.
+For groceries, buying more items in one cart via delivery reduces the chance of being charged an additional $3 per order.
 It also avoids spending $32-36 round trip to the store while having to navigate around everyone and risk dealing with small talk while still in burnout.

 These barely help me.
 But they're better than nothing, and I'll take anything I can get until my financial situation gets better.